r5d/fsfi/md/article/better-than-whatsapp.md

 app that can connect to WhatsApp service.
 They claim their app provides end-to-end encryption, but we cannot verify if they actually implemented end-to-end encryption without any backdoors (access of app remotely without user's permission) or loopholes.
-Being non-free app is enough to reject WhatsApp so we are not going to talk about other bad things about WhatsApp.
+Being non-free app is enough to reject WhatsApp, so we are not going to talk about other bad things about WhatsApp.

 There are three broad categories of messaging systems with Free Software apps - Centralized services, Federated services and